smacvittie/Sophia-MacVittie-Sogin-Lab-Notebook/_posts/2021-09-17-Sed-Extraction protocol-kit.md

 ## Broader Context
 Both this extraction and the previous entry were done on sediments collected from Bodega in July of 2021.
-We hope to be able to optimize one or both of these protocols in order to use on these samples containing high columes of humic substances.
+We hope to be able to optimize one or both of these protocols in order to use on these samples containing high volumes of humic substances.

 ## Protocol
 In the future Wash Buffer will require 104ml Ethanol added to the concentrate.
 For the purposes of the sample kit, the Buffer comes ready to Use.